Reflections on Heschel's Upcoming Yarzheit

 Over the years I had the privilege of meeting Rabbi Heschel’s widow, Sylvia and becoming a friend of his daughter, Prof. Susannah Heschel.
 I treasure my relationship with Susie and as her father’s yahrzeit approaches, I am indebted to his legacy.

 Note: This article was corrected on Jan.
 5 2012 to reflect A. J. Heschel's correct year of death.
-Heschel's 40th yarzheit will be in 5773.
+Heschel's 40th yarzheit was in 5773.